 - Place a cloth in a sieve and sieve the jelly.

 - Place the dough on a lightly floured surface and lightly flour the top of the dough.
-To make the dough more homogeneous, knead the dough gently 4 to 5 times, until the dough feels soft.
+To make the dough more homogeneous, knead the dough gently 4 to 5 times until the dough feels soft.
 No more kneading!

-- Press the dough into a rectangle of about 6 x 4 inch, 1 inch thick (15 by 10 cm (2 cm thick)).
+- Press the dough into a rectangle of about 6 x 4 inches, 1 inch thick (15 by 10 cm (2 cm thick)).

 - Take the cookie cutter and press it into a bowl with flour.

-- Press a scone out of the dough (do not turn the cutter otherwise the layers will mix) and carefully place the scones on a baking sheet.
+- Press a scone out of the dough (do not turn the cutter; otherwise, the layers will mix) and carefully place the scones on a baking sheet.

-- When all the scones are out and there is still some dough left, fold the remaining dough again and press some more scones with the cutter.
+- When all the scones are out, and there is still some dough left, fold the remaining dough again and press some more scones with the cutter.